As photographers, we know that contrasting elements make for great abstract photography opportunities.

 Different ratios of water to oil create completely different effects.
 Once you have exhausted a particular batch of oil and water, mop up the mixture with some paper towel and start all over again!

 And while you’re experimenting, don’t forget to change up your background too.
-Layer up different materials to get interesting gradients or focus on a single colour for a striking profile.
+Layer up different materials to get interesting gradients or focus on a single color for a striking profile.

 Juxtaposition is a powerful photographic tool that highlights the similarities and differences in an image.
 Similarities bring the image together and differences add breathing space and contrast.